WeaseyP/Skald/Scope/PLAN.md

 Skald: A CodeGen Audio Tool for Odin
 Technical Report and Implementation Plan v2.0

-    Document Version: 2.0

-    Date: June 12, 2024

-    Status: DRAFT

-    Author: Senior Technical Architect

 1. Introduction

 Skald is a visual, node-based development tool designed to accelerate the creation of complex audio processing graphs for the Odin programming language.
 The project's core vision is to provide audio engineers, game developers, and creative coders with an intuitive graphical interface to design, prototype, and generate high-performance, boilerplate-free Odin audio code.
-Users can visually construct signal chains, manipulate parameters, and instantly generate the underlying source code, drastically reducing manual effort and the potential for errors.

-This document outlines the revised technical architecture for Skald.
-The project is now architected as a decoupled system, comprising a modern desktop frontend and a focused, headless backend.
-The frontend is a desktop application built with Electron, TypeScript, and React, providing a rich, interactive user experience.
-The backend is a lightweight, command-line Odin application (skald_codegen) that functions as a pure code generation engine.
-Audio previewing is handled directly within the frontend using the browser-native Web Audio API, enabling rapid, iterative sound design.
-This decoupled approach maximizes development velocity, ensures a superior user experience, and provides a clear path for future expansion into a web-based platform.
+This document outlines the technical architecture for Skald.
+The project is architected as a decoupled system within a single monorepo, comprising a modern desktop frontend and a focused, headless backend.

 2. Rationale for Technology Selection

 The choice of technologies for Skald is driven by a strategy that plays to the strengths of each component, optimizing for user experience, development speed, and code generation robustness.